 Moms and families usually just want to back up their personal computers: their family pictures, videos, files, and memories.
 There are TONS of options out there for backing up your files.
 However, so many of them cater to businesses that it can be hard to find backup solutions that truly shine for personal, home, and individual use.

-My general criteria for a good backup for family photos is that it needed to be affordable, encrypted/secure, offer automatic/scheduled backups, and be available for Mac and PC.
-It’s also nice to have several ways to access files and restore them.
+My general criteria for a good backup for family photos is that it needs to be affordable, encrypted/secure, offer automatic/scheduled backups, and be available for Mac and PC.
+It's also nice to have several ways to access files and restore them.

 This post lists my top three favorite options for automatic, cloud-based backups for families that just want their photos backed up!